kadragon/knue-event-harvester-cf/.tasks/2025-11-23-ci-workflow/PROGRESS.md

 ## 2025-11-23
 - Added `typecheck` npm script (tsc --noEmit).
-- Updated CI workflow to Node 22 and run lint/test/typecheck on PRs with actions v6.
+- Updated CI workflow to Node 22 and run lint/test on PRs with actions v6 (typecheck covered by lint).